Corporate Structure, Mandate & Strategic Directions

 13. All members of the Authority’s Audit and Finance Committee are independent Directors.
 The majority of the committee members, as well as the committee chair, are required to be financially literate.
 The committee’s responsibilities include:

-- Review of financial management policies and issues, including annual budgets; banking arrangements; accounting systems and procedures; internal financial controls, including fraud-risk programs; fees to airport users; significant changes to relevant legislation and accounting standards; insurance policies; statutory remittances; pension plan policies and performance; quarterly financial status reports; oversight of litigation claims and information technology and systems;
+- Review of financial management policies and issues, including annual budgets; banking arrangements; accounting systems and procedures; internal financial controls, including fraud-risk programs; fees to airport users; significant changes to relevant legislation and accounting standards; insurance policies; statutory remittances; pension plan policies and performance; quarterly financial status reports; oversight of litigation claims, and corporate level financial risks and issues;

 - Monitoring of the external and internal audit programs and preparation of the annual financial statements; and